naveenmallemala5/FetchReward_Assessment/README.md

 5. [Resources Used](#resources-used)
 6. [DDL Code](#ddl-code)

+## SQL Dialect Used

+**SQL Dialect Used: Standard SQL**

+The SQL queries provided in the documentation adhere to the Standard SQL dialect, which follows the ANSI SQL (American National Standards Institute SQL) standards.
+This dialect ensures compatibility and interoperability across various relational database management systems (RDBMS) such as MySQL, PostgreSQL, SQLite, Microsoft SQL Server, Oracle, and others.

 ## Data Modeling

 The data modeling section outlines the structured relational data model derived from the provided unstructured JSON data.
 It includes entity relationships, diagrams, and descriptions of entities and fields.